Research projects

 BNM ZJ 1934 1950 Detail

-With the support of the Ministry of Science and Art, the Bayerisches Nationalmuseum has published its aquisition records from 1933 to 1950 online.
+With the support of the Bavarian State Ministry of Science and Art, the Bayerisches Nationalmuseum has published its aquisition records from 1933 to 1950 online.

 The inventory records have been published on the website of the Forschungsverbund Provenienzforschung Bayern (FPB) (the Bavarian network for provenance research) to facilitate the identification of Nazi looted art in the museum's holdings.
 It lists the circumstances of access to works of art that came to the Bayerisches Nationalmuseum in the period between 1933 and 1950.
 Not every acquisition during this period (purchase, donation/endowment, bequest, exchange, etc.) has an unlawful, violence- or persecution-related context.